Exact and Heuristic Algorithms for Constrained Biclustering: Computational results

 Table~\ref{table:gurobi} shows the experimental results of the comparison between the proposed \texttt{CBICL-BB} algorithm and \texttt{GUROBI} across all the instances.
 The reported metrics include the computational time, the optimality gap, and the branch-and-bound node count for each graph and configuration.
 The results are averaged over three random seeds for each constraint configuration.
 In column ``Avg.
 Gap (\%)'', the symbol ``$< \ell$'' indicates that all instances for the given constraint configuration were solved within the required optimality tolerance.
 We set a time limit of 3600 seconds and report the average gap achieved along with the number of explored nodes upon reaching this limit.

 Overall, \texttt{CBICL-BB} consistently solves all instances within the required optimality tolerance, and it does so by exploring a single node in all cases.
+Moreover, these instances are solved without performing any cutting-plane iterations, as the basic SDP relaxation is already tight.
+This phenomenon aligns with the theoretical findings in \cite{ames2014guaranteed}, which show that the SDP relaxation of the unconstrained $k$-DDB problem is tight when the edge weights of the input graph are highly concentrated within a few disjoint subgraphs.
 In contrast, while \texttt{GUROBI} also achieves optimality in the majority of instances, it requires significantly more branching and computational time, particularly as problem size and number of planted bicliques increase.
 For example, on the instance \texttt{25\_25\_3} with column-side constraints only (0, 0, 6, 6), \texttt{GUROBI} reaches the time limit of 3600 seconds and reports an average optimality gap of 4.08\%.
 Similar slowdowns or timeouts are observed on the largest instances, although the achieved optimality gaps upon reaching the time limit are very small.
 A relevant subset of these hard cases are instances with three planted bicliques and unbalanced constraint application—e.g., constraints applied only on one side of the bipartite graph.
 These cases are more challenging for \texttt{GUROBI}, as the search space remains large.
 Conversely, \texttt{CBICL-BB}'s performance remains unaffected by size and the number of constraints, solving all such instances in under 3 seconds and directly at the root node.
 Importantly, we observe that increasing the number of must-link constraints has a beneficial effect on the computational time.
 Since must-link constraints effectively reduce the number of decision variables by merging nodes into the same cluster, the feasible space becomes smaller and the number of variables decreases.
 This reduces the burden on both solvers, but it is particularly noticeable in \texttt{GUROBI}'s behavior: in many cases, higher numbers of must-link constraints lead to lower node counts and faster solution times.
 For instance, for \texttt{20\_20\_2}, moving from $(5, 5, 0, 0)$ to $(10, 10, 0, 0)$ cuts solution time from 197.11s to 57.66s and reduces node count by over 10\%.
 Moreover, across all the instances, moving from configurations with $(n/4, n/4, m/4, m/4)$ to $(n/2, n/2, m/2, m/2)$ constraints results in a sharp decrease in runtime.
 As the instance size increases, the performance gap between solvers widens.
 For instance, \texttt{GUROBI} often exceeds 1000 seconds on \texttt{25\_25\_3}, while \texttt{CBICL-BB} solves all instances in under 3 seconds.
 Notably, even for configurations where \texttt{GUROBI} times out or returns a gap above the required tolerance, \texttt{CBICL-BB} still delivers an optimal solution efficiently.